-We are currently accepting applications for Summer and Fall 2023.
+We are currently accepting applications for Fall 2023.
 Students desiring to enter the MALS program must submit an online application to the Graduate School.
 We do not require GRE scores.
 Admission requirements for the MALS program include an undergraduate baccalaureate degree and the following materials:

 - Online Application and Fee: The application process for all NC State graduate programs is handled entirely through a web-based tool.
 Frequently Asked Questions are available as well as telephone and chat-based assistance should you encounter any problems as you begin your application.